 The Scrutiny Panel, in having regard to the general equality duty, will be mindful of the protected characteristics when undertaking this scrutiny activity; so that any recommendations that it made could identify disproportionate and unintended potential positive and negative impacts on any particular sector of the community, including any potential mitigation required.
 This will be borne in mind as the Scrutiny Panel progresses with the review and evidence is gathered.

-Any recommendations that explore ways establishing a Museum Trust will consider impact and potential mitigation as appropriate and relevant across all protected characteristics.
+Any recommendations will consider impact and potential mitigation as appropriate and relevant across all protected characteristics.
 Impact assessments will be integral to any reports including actions plans.

 Community Screening Outcome